memeLab/Jandig/README.md

 ```
 Jandig ARte server will use a self signed certificate to emulate a HTTPS connection to allow us use getUserMedia API on development server and you can access from the machine running the server through https://localhost and for other devices like cellphones you will need to discover the ip or the hostname of your server machine and access through the mobile browser https://{ip-of-server} or https://{hostname-of-server} e.g. https://shelby.local for a server with hostname 'shelby'.

-### Collab
-We are looking for artists (both illustrators and animators) to create great content and help us testing the platform, Wordpress users willing to translate our website from Portuguese to English, someone to help improve the same [website](http://memelab.com.br/jandig/) and developers to help us with the platform, please contact us through People section below!

-### People
-We are a small team based in Brazil :D talk to us on [Telegram](https://t.me/joinchat/HES_ShA6TMPP-aiHxH7thQ) or Twitter: [Heloise Cullen](https://twitter.com/heloisecullen), [Pablo Diego](https://twitter.com/pablodiegosds), [VJ Pixel](https://twitter.com/vjpixel) and [Rodrigo Oliveira](https://twitter.com/ShamanRoh)